Chrisae9/devops-class/Documentation.md

 ### Enable GitHub Webhooks for Push Related events
 - Go to GitHub repository -> settings -> Webhooks -> New
-- Add `https://jenkins.chis.dev/github-webhook` as payload URL
+- Add `https://jenkins.chis.dev/github-webhook/` as payload URL (make sure slash is at the end)
 - Create a new credential to house GitHub webhook credentials.